 Don’t go too cheap – When I first started training I bought the cheapest brand I could find.
 Those shin guards did not offer much protection and the elastic straps eventually broke after a few months.
 Sometimes it is better to invest in quality and you will save money in the long run because you won’t have to replace your shin guards.

 Get the Right Size – There is nothing worse than choosing a shin guard that is too big or small for you.
-Shin guards that are too big for you will be lose and you will find them very awkward when you are sparring.
-Conversely, if a shin guard is too small it will not protect the upper part of your shin.
+Shin guards that are too big you will find very awkward to wear when you are sparring.
+The will consistently move around and you will have to readjust them multiple times during the match.
+Conversely, if a shin guard is too small it will not protect the upper part of your shin and you could find out very quickly what it feels like to kick a knee on an unprotected shin.

 Choose the Right Fit – Not all shin guards fit the same of different people.
 You might like the feel of a specific brand over another brand.
 If you can, try on the different brands of shin guards to find something that works for you.